 Establish a long-range vision for the Society.

-Review, suggest, approve the annual year budget.
+Prepare and approve annual budget with assistance of Executive Committee and Treasurer

 Review and approve changes in, if more than 10% of, the overall Budget.

 Review and approve expenditure not included in the Budget if more than 5% of the overall Budget.